C-Duke0/Project3-PhillyFood/README.md

 ## Interacting with the Map

-To explore different maps, use the radio buttons to toggle between layers:
+To explore different map views, use the radio buttons to toggle between layers:

 1. **Locate the Layer Control Panel:**
    - Find the panel with radio buttons on the top right side of the map.